Loading lesson…

 If you want to be a product manager: In high school, build something and ship it to users (even 10 friends counts).
 Read Inspired by Marty Cagan.
 In college, CS + business or economics + CS hybrids work best.
 APM programs at Google, Meta, Stripe are a great on-ramp.
 Most PMs start in engineering, consulting, design, or UX research and pivot.
 In 2026, PMs who can generate their own prototypes with v0 are massively more productive than those who wait for designers.
 Build that muscle before you need it.

-What is the core idea behind "Product Manager in 2026: Specs, Mocks, and Prototypes by Lunch"?
+What is the main idea of "Product Manager in 2026: Specs, Mocks, and Prototypes by Lunch"?

-Which best describes the scope of "Product Manager in 2026: Specs, Mocks, and Prototypes by Lunch"?
+Which action would help you apply "Product Manager in 2026: Specs, Mocks, and Prototypes by Lunch" responsibly?